Welcome to PROBLEMATIC, the newsletter.

-Why ā€œProblematicā€?
-Because that’s what people started calling me, as soon as I stopped identifying with the current liberal narrative, and started drifting towards the middle, and letting myself say what I really thought about what’s going on in our culture.
+And as you might imagine…. “problematic is what people started calling me, as soon as I stopped identifying with the current acceptable liberal narrative, and and started letting myself say what I really thought about what’s going on in our culture.
+Covid was the kickstart for me.
+Then I deconstructed a lot of my political worldview.
+Now, apparently, according to former fans who hate me, I’m “alt-right.”

 I’m a storyteller.
 And this is my newsletter.

 Lots of people think I’m taking a deep turn from what I believed before, but… it’s actually pretty consistent with the body autonomy, and don’t believe every health rule the government tells you that I’ve always written about and believed in.
+But noooooo now I’ve gone rogue apparently.

 If you’re interested in learning more about The F*ck It Diet, and why you’re not a food addict, no matter how crazy you are around food… find out everything here.